Our Curriculum Intent

 • Develop SELF-ESTEEM, SELF-AWARENESS and SELF-BELIEF

-Every child is recognised as an individual and we expect that every child will learn and make progress regardless of whatever barriers they have in front of them.
+Every child is recognised as an individual and we expect that every child will learn and make progress, regardless of whatever barriers they have in front of them.
 We recognise that learning may be more difficult for some children depending upon their needs, backgrounds and circumstances and a wide range of personalised support is available to children and their families in order to help them access our curriculum.

 We believe that all children are entitled to an inclusive education.
 Our curriculum provision is adapted to enable children with a wide range of barriers to learning to access it as well as the wider enriched curriculum opportunities which we offer.
 We aim for equity in education; providing what is needed for individual children rather than forcing all children to access an identical curriculum.
 Adaptations to the curriculum can therefore vary from class to class depending upon the needs of the children within the class.
 This may include, for example, pre-teaching of key vocabulary or other key concepts identified at the planning stage.

 Our LOtC commitment at the core of our curriculum sees learning enhanced wherever possible.
-We offer a wide range of Educational Visits to support each topic area which are used to motivate and engage learning.
+We offer a wide range of Educational Visits (both in school and off-site) to support each topic area which are used to motivate and engage learning.
 Educational visits are also key to helping make learning “concrete” which in turn helps improve retention of knowledge and skills.
 We draw on outside speakers, visitors and guests to help develop curiosity in the topics and visitors and workshops in and out of school are a regular occurrence.

 Lunchtimes are used as an extension of the curriculum and children have the opportunity to practice skills they have learnt during sessions and lessons in class.
 We work with the School Sports Partnership to deliver training sessions to children based around our core aims.
 The children then deliver structured play sessions based upon their training throughout the year which encourages creative thinking, imagination and responsibility as they work towards their leadership awards.
 In addition, playground buddies have also worked with our Pastoral Manager to develop their understanding of Social and Emotional and use their training to actively encourage and model social play and interaction – particularly in the Early Years.